w3c/wai-quick-start/source/writing.html.erb.md

 {:.attach_permalink}
 ## Provide text alternatives for images

 Assign alternative text to every image.
 Text must clearly describe the information or function represented by the image.
-Where an image is purely decorative, use empty alternative text.
+Use empty alternative text when an image is purely decorative.

 {::nomarkdown}
 <%= example %>